-Some married women have other male friends but is it cool?
+Married women have other male friends, but is it cool?
 Can married men and women be friends?
-It’s been my experience that the married woman male friend relationships happen all the time.
-Men and women work closely together and in some situations, really close.
-But in this day and age, they are known to cohabitate.
-It doesn’t mean they are sleeping together.
+It’s been my experience that married woman male friend relationships happen all the time.
+Men and women work closely together, and depending on the situation; they work closely together.

-Sure, he appears to be an understanding and sympathetic friend, but we all know men don’t listen!
-So what are his reasons for being attentive?
-Is he waiting for that open window to grab some sympathy sex?
+When you’re down and out, he’s ultra understanding and sympathetic, but we all know men don’t listen!
+If he’s hanging on to your every word, he has something up his sleeve.
+So really, what are his reasons for being attentive?
+Is he waiting for the right moment so he can grab some sympathy sex?
 Something to think about, huh.

 Can Men Be Friends With a Married Woman?

 If you’re a male and your best friend is a woman, you likely confide in her about everything.
 You talk about sports, your job, and you may even discuss your relationships with other women.
 You talk about the same things you and fellas discuss, well, with a few exceptions.
 Whatever the subject may be, it’s reasonable to say you and this married woman would eventually form a bond.
 It’s natural… it happens when you have intimate or meaningful conversations with people.